cython/cython/docs/src/tutorial/external.rst

 while still providing an automatically generated Python wrapper in this specific module.

-.. note:: External declarations must be placed in .pxd file in Pure
+.. note:: External declarations must be placed in a ``.pxd`` file in Pure
     Python mode.